mosra/magnum-bindings/doc/python/corrade.containers.rst

     :raise IndexError: if :p:`dimension` is not :py:`0`
 .. py:function:: corrade.containers.MutableStridedBitArrayView1D.broadcasted
     :raise IndexError: if :p:`dimension` is not :py:`0`
+.. py:function:: corrade.containers.MutableStridedBitArrayView1D.expanded
+    :raise IndexError: if :p:`dimension` is not :py:`0`
+    :raise ValueError: if product of :p:`size` is not equal to size in :p:`dimension`

 .. py:class:: corrade.containers.StridedBitArrayView2D